-In 2005 revenue was earned from over 300 clients, including all of the top 20 pharmaceutical companies as ranked by 2004 revenues.
+In the transition period ended December 31, 2005, revenue was earned from over 300 clients, including 19 of the top 20 pharmaceutical companies as ranked by 2004 revenues.

 We have expanded geographically in order to pursue larger multi-national clinical trials in markets worldwide and have expanded through acquisition to offer a broader range of services.
-In the fiscal year ended May 31, 2005, 57.2% of our net revenue was generated in the United States, 37.2% in Europe and 5.6% in Rest of World.
+In the transition period ended December 31, 2005, 58.6% of our net revenue was generated in the United States, 33.7% in Europe and 7.7% in Rest of World.

 We have in the past and may in the future derive a significant portion of our net revenue from a relatively limited number of major projects or clients.
 During the fiscal year ended May 31, 2003, we received 21% of our net revenue from Astra Zeneca, 11% from Sanofi-Synthelabo Inc. and 10% from Pfizer.
-In fiscal year 2004, we received 17% of our net revenue from Astra Zeneca.
-In fiscal year 2005, we received 12% of our net revenue from Astra Zeneca.
-No other client contributed more than 10% of net revenues in fiscal 2005.
+During the fiscal year ended May 31, 2004, we received 17% of our net revenue from Astra Zeneca.
+In the fiscal year ended May 31, 2005, we received 12% of our net revenue from Astra Zeneca.
+No other client contributed more than 10% of net revenues in the fiscal year ended May 31, 2005.
+In the transition period ended December 31, 2005, no client contributed more than 10% of net revenues.
 We believe that the importance of certain clients reflects our success in penetrating our client base.
 The loss of, or a significant decrease in business from one or more of these key clients could result in a material adverse effect.